-QuickBooks (QB) has been a well known name in the accounting software space for decades.
-More recently, the company has been heavily promoting QuickBooks Online (QBO) as more cost-effective, efficient and flexible compared to other versions such as QuickBooks Desktop.
+QuickBooks (QB) has been a well-known name in the accounting software space for decades.
+More recently, the company has been heavily promoting QuickBooks Online (QBO) as more cost-effective, efficient, and flexible compared to other versions such as QuickBooks Desktop.
 However, is QBO really the best fit for your small business?
 Let’s address the QuickBooks Online vs Desktop debate by assessing features in greater detail so you can determine if it might work for you.

-- QBO is a cloud-based online offering from QuickBooks, and it can only be accessed via an internet connection.
+QBO is a cloud-based online offering from QuickBooks, and it can only be accessed via an internet connection.

-- QuickBooks Desktop is a much more robust product offering more reporting capabilities, analytical functionality and forecasting options.
+QuickBooks Desktop is a much more robust product, offering more reporting capabilities, analytical functionality, and forecasting options.
 It also offers users the ability to calculate and rebill payroll costs and determine discounts for specific customers or clients.

-- QuickBooks Desktop has hundreds of reports already loaded in the system.
+QuickBooks Desktop has hundreds of reports already loaded in the system.
 Users can filter any item in the report or drill down for greater detail.

-- Using QuickBooks Desktop for payroll reporting takes about 30 seconds, however QBO does not offer this capability.
+Using QuickBooks Desktop for payroll reporting takes about 30 seconds.
+However, QBO does not offer this capability.
 Just like with filtering, users would need to manually export the data and search for each item.

-- QuickBooks Desktop also allows users to customize Profit and Loss statements, while QBO does not.
+Furthermore, QuickBooks Desktop also allows users to customize Profit and Loss statements, while QBO does not.
 In addition, QBO does not feature a general ledger, which is a basic requirement for keeping a record of a business’ financial transactions.

 The online version is not easy to navigate and accessing multiple screens simultaneously is challenging at best.
 Users can open multiple tabs but sometimes you may lose the content you had on the first tab, when you update the second one.

 Not having multiple windows available in QBO makes it hard to compare numbers and data side-by-side.
-With QuickBooks Desktop, users can have 3 or 4 windows open at the same time and the changes you make update to the other windows automatically.
+With QuickBooks Desktop, users can have multiple windows open simultaneously and the changes you make update to the other windows automatically.

-Is QBO a smart financial move?
+Is QBO a Smart Financial Move?

-QBO may not be the best fit for your small business and other products and services must be explored.
-QuickBooks Desktop (aka QB Premier) costs $379 as a one time payment (users purchase the product and install it on their computers).
-They may require training or technical assistance, but more often than not, users tend to skip a few versions before upgrading.
+When assessing the cost of both systems and software packages, QuickBooks Desktop (aka QB Premier) costs $379 as a one-time payment (users purchase the product and install it on their computers).
+They may require training or technical assistance, but oftentimes, users tend to skip a few versions before upgrading.

 QBO offers the benefit of automation, while QuickBooks Desktop provides a much more robust platform that is a more appropriate solution for businesses with annual revenue over $50,000.

 Both systems require technical know-how and doing the books on your own may have serious long-term implications on your business.
-The more accurate and timely your books are, the better tuned you can be with your business.
-When this happens, you will be able to make real‐time business decisions based off of your financial health.
+The more accurate and timelier your books are, the better tuned you can be with your business.
+When this happens, you will be able to make real‐time business decisions based off your financial health.